 When applied as a topical, CBD is absorbed through the skin, causing almost instant effects on the area they have been used on.

 CBD topicals are excellent for treating external pain and relieving muscle and joint pain.
-CBD topicals are not as good at managing internal pain, as the CBD only affects the area that it is applied to.
+CBD topicals are not as good at managing internal pain, as the CBD only affects the area that which it is applied.

-When taking CBD oil sublingually, your entire body is able to benefit from the effects of CBD, making it a much more practical option for treating chronic pain and more internal issues.
+When taking CBD oil sublingually, your entire body can benefit from the effects of CBD, making it a much more practical option for treating chronic pain and more internal issues.

 Simply take a few drops of your chosen CBD oil and place it under your tongue.
-It is absorbed into your bloodstream over the course of several minutes.
+It is absorbed into your bloodstream over several minutes.